ICB-DCM/cOmicsArt/docs/interface-details/06-pca.md

 - **Get PCA**: Clicking this button will generate the PCA plot in the main panel based on the selected annotation type and entities.

 - **Toggle "Select Data"**: You can toggle on and off "Select Data".
 This allows you to quickly select data and perform PCA on the determined subset.
-Note, that if the selection leads to constatn entities within the subset those entities will be automatically removed as they do not containt any information.
+Note, that if the selection leads to constant entities within the subset those entities will be automatically removed as they do not contain any information.

   - **Choose the annotation type to select on**: You can choose an annotation type for selection, such as `cell`.
 The options are populated based on the sample annotation provided initially.
 Precisely it is the column names of the sample annotation.